discostu105/linzstrom-consumption/README.md

 The data can be directly inserted into an InfluxDb as measurements.

-If you want to try, use the LinzStromFetcher.
+If you want to try, use the `LinzNetzConsumptionToInfluxDb` app.

 To get the picture, here is an output log:
 ```